APTrust/userguide/docs/partner_tools.md

 parse the file.

 You may find it useful to maintain separate config file for separate profiles.
-For example, you may want to store S3 credentials for Amazon in aws.env, credentials for Wasabi in wasabi.env, and for Minio in minio.env.
+For example, you may want to store S3 credentials for Amazon in aws.env and for Minio in minio.env.

 Or, you can skip config files altogether and use environment variables like so: